Unit 10 Market successes and failures: The societal effects of private decisions

 - Pareto efficiency, misallocation of resources, external effects (or externalities), market failure, and missing markets

-- External costs and external benefits (or equivalently external diseconomies or negative externalities, and external diseconomies or negative externalities)
+- External costs and external benefits (or equivalently external diseconomies or negative externalities, and external economies or positive externalities)

 - A model of misallocation when there are external costs of production (pollution); marginal social and private costs, and benefits: MSC, MPC, MSB, MPB